Hiking: Myths and prejudices

 I have my rain jacket with me, so I won’t get wet.

-Haha, yes you will get wet.
-Rain jackets have a certain water column, which suggests that the material is completely waterproof - but it is not.
-If you hike in the rain for a whole day, you’ll be wet afterwards.
-Not everywhere and maybe just a little bit at the seams of the jacket, but wet.
+The term “waterproof” suggests that the material is indeed completely waterproof – but it’s not!
+Clothing with the tag “waterproof” has a minimum water-column it can withstand, but if you hike in the rain for a whole day, you’ll be wet afterward.
+Not everywhere, and maybe just a little bit at the jacket’s seams, but wet.

 I don’t leave the house without my functional breathable merino viscose shirt.

-All materials have advantages and disadvantages, but most functional clothing has mainly great effects for marketing and are not always necessary.
+All materials have advantages and disadvantages, but most functional clothing mainly has great marketing effects and is not always necessary.

 A paper map?
 I have my hiking app.

-Only as long as you have electricity and unfortunately not every tree has a power socket.
+Only as long as you have electricity, but unfortunately not every tree has a power socket.

 Moss always grows to the north and rivers always flow to the south.

-The thing about moss partly true, but only in the northern hemisphere and only further away from the equator and only because moss likes a humid climate.
-That with the rivers is nonsense.
+The thing about moss is partly true, but only in the northern hemisphere, only further away from the equator and only because moss likes a humid climate.
+Rivers always flowing south is nonsense.

 Animals and plants